C. Dallett Hemphill Summer Internship Program

 • Financial support available to contribute toward the stipend.

-Please submit all letters and inquiries to Peter Olsen-Harbich, Associate Director, The McNeil Center for Early American Studies.
+Please direct all inquiries to Peter Olsen-Harbich, Associate Director, The McNeil Center for Early American Studies.

 Internship Opportunities